Super Bitch: Production

-Super Bitch was shot in Safa Palatino in Rome and on location in London, Beirut and Baalbek.
+Super Bitch was shot in Safa Palatino in Rome and on location in London, Palmyra, Beirut and Baalbek.
 The film's score by Riz Ortolani would later be re-used in Red Rings of Fear.

 Release

 Super Bitch was released in Italy on 3 May 1973 where it was distributed by Medusa.
 It grossed a total of 353,341,000 lire on its theatrical run in Italy.
 It was initially released in the United Kingdom under the title Blue Movie Blackmail where it was distributed by Hemdale.
 The English-language version of the film gave more emphasis to Stephanie Beacham's nude scenes than the thriller plot.

 Reception

 In a contemporary review, the Monthly Film Bulletin described the film as "a competently, impersonally handled thriller fantasy" and "mere competence can do little to unify this kind of mongrel co-production, or to pump much life into its derivative synthetics".